Kinetic Initial Conditions for Inflation: Consequences of kinetic dominance

 \section{Consequences of kinetic dominance}

-The condition $\dot\phi^2\gg V(\phi)$ for kinetic dominance allows one to derive several results.
-First, the kinetic energy of the inflaton dominates over the other fluids as $a\to 0$, allowing us at early times to neglect any additional effects such as curvature, radiation, matter or a cosmological constant.
-Second, the Universe emerges from an initial singularity at a finite coordinate time, which may be taken as $t=0$.
+The condition \(\dot\phi^2\gg V(\phi)\) for kinetic dominance allows one to derive several results.
+First, the kinetic energy of the inflaton dominates over the other fluids as \(a\to 0\), allowing us at early times to neglect any additional effects such as curvature, radiation, matter or a cosmological constant.
+Second, the universe emerges from an initial singularity at a finite coordinate time, which may be taken as \(t=0\).
 Finally, one is able to determine exact analytic expressions for the solutions in coordinate or conformal time for each of the cases where curvature, radiation, matter or a cosmological constant are present.

-\subsection{Dominance of $\dot{\phi}^2$ over other fluids}
+\subsection{Dominance of \(\dot{\phi}^2\) over other fluids}

-In the limit that $a\to 0$, the auxiliary fluid with the largest value of $w$ dominates over all of the others.
-Along with kinetic dominance, we can therefore assume that the Raychaudhuri \eref{eqn:Raychaudhuri_mod} and Friedmann \eref{eqn:Friedmann_mod} equations take the form:
+In the limit that \(a\to 0\), the auxiliary fluid with the largest value of \(w\) dominates over all of the others.
+Along with kinetic dominance, we can therefore assume that the acceleration~\eqref{eqn:Raychaudhuri_mod} and Friedmann~\eqref{eqn:Friedmann_mod} equations take the form:

-where $\rho_w$ is the density of the auxiliary fluid with the largest $w$.
-It is not difficult to show using equation \eref{eqn:rho_a}, along with $H=\frac{d}{dt}\log a$ that these equations solve to give:
+where \(\rho_w\) is the density of the auxiliary fluid with the largest \(w\).
+It is not difficult to show using equation~\eqref{eqn:rho_a}, along with \(H=\frac{\d{}}{\d{t}}\log a\) that these equations solve to give:

-where $\beta$ is an integration constant.
-From this, if $w<1$ then as $a\to 0$, one finds:
+where \(\beta\) is an integration constant.
+From this, if \(w<1\) then as \(a\to 0\), one finds:

-Thus, the kinetic term of the inflaton dominates over all other fluids with $w<1$.
+Thus, the kinetic term of the inflaton dominates over all other fluids with \(w<1\).

-Historically, inflationary potentials were considered in the context of grand unified theories \citep{PhysRevLett.48.1220,linde_1982} which resulted in an effective potential $V(\phi,T)$ depending on the value of the field $\phi$ and a temperature.
+Historically, inflationary potentials were considered in the context of grand unified theories \citep{PhysRevLett.48.1220,linde_1982} which resulted in an effective potential \(V(\phi,T)\) depending on the value of the field \(\phi\) and a temperature.
 This was then developed \citep{1995PhRvL..74.1912B,PhysRevLett.75.3218} into a theory in which the inflaton remains in thermal equilibrium with an auxiliary radiation fluid.

-More recent work \citep{2007PhRvD..76f3512P} typically assumes that the inflaton is decoupled from the auxiliary fluids in the pre-inflationary phase, and that the Universe is {\em radiation dominated\/} at this early stage.
-Given the above result \eref{eqn:dotphidom}, such assumptions may now need revisiting.
+More recent work \citep{2007PhRvD..76f3512P} typically assumes that the inflaton is decoupled from the auxiliary fluids in the preinflationary phase, and that the Universe is {\em radiation dominated\/} at this early stage.
+Given the above result~\eqref{eqn:dotphidom}, such assumptions may now need revisiting.